 Webb County offering free COVID-19 testing

 LAREDO, Tex.
-(KGNS) -If you are looking to get tested for the coronavirus, the county will be offering free testing next week.
+(KGNS) -If you are looking to get tested for the coronavirus, the county will be offering free testing this week.

 Starting on August 24th through the 28th they will be offering testing at the Webb County Fair and Expo Pavilion from 8 A.M. to 5 p.m.